micovery/apigee-jsonata/README.md

 ## JSONata Rhino for Apigee

-This repo is exposes the [jsonata](http://jsonata.org/) library re-packaged to make it work within a ES5 Rhino JavaScript run-time environment.
+This repo exposes the [jsonata](http://jsonata.org/) library re-packaged to make it work within a ES5 Rhino JavaScript run-time environment.

 If your runtime environment is anything else other than Rhino, please use the official JSONata minified